Quasi-Elliptic Cohomology and its Power Operations: Introduction

+We formulate the K$\ddot{u}$nneth map, restriction map, change of group isomorphism and transfer for $QEll$.
 In general, if $H^*$ is an equivariant cohomology theory, then the functor gives a new equivariant cohomology theory.
-Moreover, for each global cohomology theory, i.e. equivariant cohomology theories with change of group isomorphism, we can formulate a new global cohomology theory via the ghost loops.
+Moreover, for each global cohomology theory, we can formulate a new global cohomology theory via the ghost loops.